cakebatterandsprinkles/portfolio-gatsby/src/posts/23-format_wars.md

 The first thing to know: everything inside the computer are composed of tiny bits.
 A pattern of bits only mean something if we assign a meaning to them.
 The same bits might indicate other things in different locations.
 Image formats exist because they encode the image data using different techniques and different amount of bits.
 And as a user, you have the responsibility of choosing the one that serves your purpose the best.

 To understand the image formats better, we are first going to understand how to represent an image in bits, then how to represent the color.
-After that, we are going to talk about something called **compression** which is a trade in itself, you trade the file size with image quality.
+After that, we are going to talk about something called **compression** which is the art of making the file size as small as possible, with the least amount of data loss.
 After that we are going to look at different image file formats, and what they are useful for.

 #### Representing an image with bits